nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2236](https://jira.nuxeo.com/browse/NXDRIVE-2236)

+#### Force Refetch Server Config

+The fixed issue here is that Direct Edit starts only when the server configuration has been retrieved first.
+So when the app started and there were connection issues (bad network, no VPN, ...) then there was no Direct Edit thread started.

+Later, still while the app was running, even if the network issues were fixed, it was not possible to use Direct Edit without restarting the app.

+Now the server configuration is fetched "on-demand" before doing any Direct Edit.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2194](https://jira.nuxeo.com/browse/NXDRIVE-2194)

 ### S3 Direct Upload

 The Amazon S3 batch handler has been enabled back.
 It is still considered a beta feature and can be activated from the Features tab.